 rel="next" – they’ll be removed from core anyway.
 I’m working on a patch for that combined with the ticket to add this to core.
 I’ll probably need to combine that with the work Nathan and I were doing on canonical on another ticket.

-For now though, I’ve added this functionality to my WordPress SEO plugin, so all you have to do is update to version 1.0.2 and you’ll be taken care of!
+For now though, I’ve added this functionality to my Yoast SEO WordPress plugin, so all you have to do is update to the lastest version and you’ll be taken care of!